IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 5. Develop the chosen Watson service in your Node.js Application using the documentation and credentials.

-6. Re-Deploy the application and visit it from Bluemix.
+6. Re-Deploy the application and visit it from Cloud.

 ---

 :thumbsup: Congratulations!
-You have successfully developed your first banking cognitive application in Bluemix.
+You have successfully developed your first banking cognitive application in Cloud.

 ---